 4. Conclusion

 The developed and evaluated Field Study workbook was conceptualized using the 4D Model, which provided a systematic framework for designing learner-centered and interactive instructional activities.
 Guided by this model, the authors were able to enrich the workbook with tasks that promote active engagement, reflection, and meaningful connections between theory and practice.
 Expert evaluators—including professional education professors, cooperating teachers, and school principals—strongly affirmed that the workbook aligns with the objectives of the course and effectively employs interactive and experiential learning strategies.
-Moreover, feedback from preservice teachers in the College of Teacher Education indicated a high level of acceptance, emphasizing the workbook’s clarity, relevance, and usability.
+Moreover, feedback from preservice teachers in the college of teacher education indicated a high level of acceptance, emphasizing the workbook’s clarity, relevance, and usability.
 Overall, the study demonstrates that a well-designed, research-based framework such as the 4D Model can produce instructional materials that meaningfully enhance the quality of learning and support the professional growth of future educators.

 Ethical approval